-Readmittance must be requested at least six weeks prior to the desired semester start date, and no earlier than
+Readmittance deadlines may be found on the appropriate Readmittance Request form and must be requested at least two weeks prior to the desired semester start date, and no earlier than

-- summer: February 1
+- · summer: February 1

 - · fall: March 1

-- · spring: October 1
+- spring: October 1

 Students approved for readmittance will be assessed the current tuition rate and are responsible for any changes to their program of study that may have occurred during their period of absence.
 If the break in enrollment exceeds one year or more, the student's program of study may follow the requirements listed in the current year catalog.
 A review of previously awarded transfer credit will also be conducted and may be adjusted.
 Students are responsible for reviewing additional readmittance criteria (p.
-55).
+53).